ojplg/hrorm/README.md

     * Think about how isNull and isNotNull works, maybe something better can be found
     * Is creating strange statements like "a OR b AND c" desirable?
 Should it be prohibited somehow?
     * Can we use the column types (or field types) to improve type checking when building where clauses?
+    * What about in and not-in predicates?
+Can they be supported?
+How?
+* Hrorm does a lot of string building at query time.
+Should SQL strings be cached?
+  Similarly, DaoBuilder objects are always mutable.
+Perhaps they should lock at Dao creation time?
 * Add support for more Java types (maybe)
 * DaoBuilder classes do not share code very well.
 Could it be improved?
 * Support different types, e.g. String GUIDs, for primary keys